Teenager killed in Thursday shooting; 15-year-old detained

 No other details, including an exact location of the shooting, were released by police as of Thursday afternoon.

-Thursday’s shooting is the third homicide in five months where the victim has been a teenager and the second juvenile death in the last two weeks.
+Thursday’s shooting is the third homicide in five months where the victim has been a teenager and the second juvenile death in the last three weeks.

 In September 2019, officers responded to the area of Taylor and Longview streets and located several shell casings in the roadway, a police report stated at the time.
 They also located two bicycles in the middle of Taylor Street and the body of 19-year-old Dayshon Sanders lying nearby in the 400 block of North Bell Street.